 Arguably the second most notable Krath High Priest was Alanna, who served as the second to final Krath High Priestess before the dissolution of the Order Leaders.
 She led the Krath through the difficult period following the Exodus, concentrating on the Order’s strengths and building it into a powerful arm of the independent Brotherhood.
 One of her final acts was to oversee a massive Krath Rite of Supremacy.

-As previously mentioned, the stereotype of the Krath is that of a bookworm who hardly ever leaves the library, and while for some Krath there may be truth to that statement most, in fact, actually make use of their studies in various ways.
-Though a Krath can and will pursue any avenue to knowledge and its uses, the three most prevalent paths in the modern Order are those of the Sorcerer, Scholar, and Alchemist.
+As previously mentioned, the stereotype of the Krath is that of a bookworm who hardly ever leaves the library, and while for some Krath there may be truth to that statement, most actually make use of their studies in various ways.
+Though a Krath can and will pursue any avenue to knowledge and its applications, the three most prevalent paths in the modern Order are those of the Sorcerer, Scholar, and Alchemist.

 Sometimes referred to as “Warlocks,” Krath who follow the path of the Sorcerer are among the most brutal wielders of the Force on the battlefield.
 Krath Sorcerers maintain the aloofness that Krath in general are known for, but rather than hunting for esoteric knowledge they devote themselves to the study of how to utilize the Force for brutal and violent means, all the while not allowing those same forces to overtake them.
 Mistrusted even more than most Krath by members of other Orders, you would still be hard-pressed to find someone who doesn’t respect the effectiveness of a group of Sorcerers in battle.